gyawaliamit7/email-generator/readme.md

 - **Lightweight**: This application is designed to be minimalistic and lightweight, ensuring that it doesn't introduce unnecessary complexity to your project.

-- **Dependency-Free**: You won't need to manage any external dependencies when using Java HTML Builder.
+- **Dependency-Free**: You won't need to manage any external dependencies when using Spring HTML Generator.
 It relies solely on Java, making it easy to integrate into your existing Java projects.

 ## Use Cases

-Java HTML Builder can be incredibly useful in various scenarios where you need to generate and serve HTML content from your backend:
+Spring HTML Generator can be incredibly useful in various scenarios where you need to generate and serve HTML content from your backend:

 1. **Composing HTML Emails**: When you need to compose HTML emails dynamically and send them from your backend, this library simplifies the task by providing a structured way to create HTML templates.

-2. **Serving HTML Pages**: If your application serves HTML pages directly from the backend, Java HTML Builder streamlines the process, making your code cleaner and more maintainable.
+2. **Serving HTML Pages**: If your application serves HTML pages directly from the backend, Spring HTML Generator streamlines the process, making your code cleaner and more maintainable.

 3. **Improving Readability**: Traditional approaches to generating HTML content within Java code often result in convoluted and hard-to-maintain code.
-Java HTML Builder is designed with readability in mind, making it easier for developers to understand and maintain.
+Spring HTML Generator is designed with readability in mind, making it easier for developers to understand and maintain.

 ## Getting Started

-To get started with Java HTML Builder, follow these steps:
+To get started with Spring HTML Generator, follow these steps:

 1. **Clone the Repository**: Clone this repository to your local machine.